-Safety first - for the victim(s) Accountability - for the abuser Healing - for the victim(s) Repentance, reformation and healing - for the abuser Define and clarify the state of the relationship
+Safety first - for the victim(s)

+Accountability - for the abuser

+Healing - for the victim(s)

+Repentance and reformation - by the abuser

+Define and clarify the state of the relationship

-- 1.10.1 A victim's physical, emotional and spiritual safety must be our primary and ongoing concern.
-Other matters above may be considered according to the priorities suggested, although inevitably some stages may overlap or need to be revisited. - 1.10.2 Further advice is available in our detailed Good Practice Guidelines, along with extensive information in the series of attached Appendices.
-All clergy and church workers should familiarise themselves with these guidelines. - 1.10.3 We have also prepared a Domestic Abuse Response Flow Chart with the appropriate processes to follow when you become aware of an incident of domestic abuse.
-On the page following the flow chart we also list a number of key telephone numbers and websites, along with an app for smart phones and tablets.
+- 1.10.1 A victim's physical and emotional safety must be our first concern.
+This must be attended to before other matters (such as a desire for reconciliation) can be addressed.
+Other matters may be considered according to the priorities suggested above, although inevitably some stages may overlap or need to be revisited - 1.10.2 Further advice is available in our detailed Good Practice Guidelines, along with extensive information in the series of attached Appendices.
+All clergy and church workers should familiarise themselves with these guidelines - We have also prepared a Domestic Abuse Response Flow Chart with the appropriate 1.10.3 processes to follow when you become aware of an incident of domestic abuse.
+On the page following the flow chart we also list a number of key telephone numbers and websites, along with an app for smart phones and tablets